 At home, we don’t just dump even the slightest used cooking oils on the sink, as the accumulation of grease will eventually clog your drainage, especially during the winter season.

-To prevent clogging your drainage, I’ve learned that one of the best practices is to use paper towels to absorb cooking oil from the pan before washing.
+To prevent clogging your drainage, I’ve learned that one of the best practices is to use paper towels like this to absorb cooking oil from the pan before washing.

 2. Looking after your non-stick-pans